rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-resources-setup/load-balancer-and-ingress-controller/ingress-configuration.md

 ### NGINX Ingress controller changes in Kubernetes v1.21

-For Kubernetes v1.21 and up, the NGINX Ingress controller no longer runs in hostNetwork but uses hostPorts for port 80 and port 443.
-This was done so the admission webhook can be configured to be accessed using ClusterIP so it can only be reached inside the cluster.
+For Kubernetes v1.21 and up, the NGINX Ingress controller no longer runs in hostNetwork.
+It instead uses hostPorts for port 80 and port 443.
+This was done so that you can configure the admission webhook to be accessible only through the ClusterIP.
+This makes the webhook inaccessible from outside the cluster.

+Because of this change, the controller no longer has `hostNetwork` set to `true` by default.
+However, you must set `hostNetwork` to `true` on the controller for TCP- and UDP-based Services to work.

 ## Ingress Rule Configuration